locator-kn/ark-trip/README.md

   - /trips/search

 ### how to use - pagination
-- add payload parameters for 'limit' and 'skip' e.g.: ```{limit: 10, skip: 10}``` => result: 11 - 20
+- add payload parameters for 'page' and 'page_size' e.g.: ```{limit: 10, skip: 10}``` => result: 11 - 20

 ## Search